- Who is covered by the State Records Act?

 The Act requires public offices to give an access direction (whether the records are open or closed) for all their records that are at least 30 years old in the 'open access period'.
 Public offices are to use guidelines approved by the Attorney General when making this assessment.

-State Records can request a public office to have an access direction reviewed by the Minister responsible for the public office.
+NSW State Archives and Records can request a public office to have an access direction reviewed by the Minister responsible for the public office.

-Part 7 - The State Records Authority of New South Wales
+Part 7 - The State Archives and Records Authority of New South Wales

-The Act also defines the powers and responsibilities the State Records Authority of New South Wales which administers the Act.
+The Act also defines the powers and responsibilities the State Archives and Records Authority of New South Wales which administers the Act.

 There is also a Board which consists of nine members representing the public sector, the private sector, the history profession, Parliament, State owned corporations and the judicial system.
 The main functions of the Board are to:

-- approve the records management standards and codes of best practice developed by State Records
+- approve the records management standards and codes of best practice developed by NSW State Archives and Records

 - authorise the disposal of State records, and

-- determine the policies and strategic plans of the State Records Authority.
+- determine the policies and strategic plans of the State Archives and Records Authority.

 Part 8 - Miscellaneous